FFFFFFFXXXXXXX/libobs-recorder/readme.md

 Using this library requires including a bunch of .dll dependencies as well as a data/plugins folder with your compiled program.
 You can find these files included in the `Releases` of this repo or in the matching Obs `Release`.
+Due to these DLLs you can't just run the example.
+Instead you have to copy the DLLs to the output folder of the .exe and run the .exe from there.

 There is a working version of the record example in the releases section. (for windows-x64)